emilypmendez/real-world-vue-app/README.md

-# real-world-vue
+# real-world-vue-app

 ## Following along?

-### An application for event listings.
-Made with VueJS.
+Here are instructions to try the Event Listings application.

-Here are instructions to view the Event Listings application.
 This app is a result of the VueJS Mastery course that I completed in 2020.

 ## Project setup